eDocuments Help and Frequently Asked Questions

 For students and alumni:

 You will need to provide responses during the registration process which will be checked against data the University holds about you.
 This will normally be your student number, date of birth, first name and last name as they were when you studied.
 Your student number is not the same as your SSO, library card number, or alumni number.
 If you do not know it please contact email@example.com for assistance.
 Please note: clicking on the month & year at the top of the calendar changes the view to year and then decade; you should not need to click too many times to locate your year of birth.
 Provided the information you provide matches the University records exactly, you will be automatically registered so you can access the system.
 If the information does not match or your data has not yet been transferred to the new service, a member of the Degree Conferrals team will review your responses before responding.
 The eDocuments Student User Guide can be found in this link.
+Please do not register with your university email address, as these expire.
+A personal email address should be used.

 For third parties: